Watering Nemesia

 How Often To Water Nemesia

-Consistently water Nemesia for the first couple of weeks.
-Nemesia always needs water routinely, but new plants like to be a bit damper.
-Keeping the soil moist helps new plants acclimate and ultimately thrive.
+Consistently water Nemesia after planting for the first couple of weeks.
+New plants like to be kept a bit damper than older plants.
+Keeping the soil moist helps new plants acclimate and put on new growth.

-Established plants can handle drier conditions, but this is a thirsty plant that appreciates moisture.
+Established plants can handle drier conditions, but this is a thirsty plant that appreciates regular moisture.
 Water Nemesia when the top couple of inches of soil dry out.
-Keep in mind that too much water can be damaging to the root system.
-It is possible to overwater Nemesia.
-Do not water Nemesia if the soil is wet.
+Keep in mind that too much water can damage the root system.
+Make sure the soil drains well, and do not water Nemesia if the soil is still wet.

-Potted Nemesia requires more frequent watering.
-Potted plants dry out more quickly, so plan to water container-grown Nemesia when the top inch of the soil feels dry.
-Depending on the weather and climate, potted Nemesia may need water daily.
+Potted Nemesia requires more frequent watering than garden plants.
+Plan to water containers when the top inch of soil feels dry.
+Depending on the weather and climate, potted Nemesia may need water daily during hot summer days.

 Best Time To Water Nemesia